 208 pages, softcover, 6" x 9", color photos, illustrations and maps, published by Grand Canyon Association

-Grand Canyon Association is the official nonprofit partner of the park, providing funds that directly support trail restoration, educational programs, wildlife and botanical research, and much more.
-Grand Canyon Association creates award-winning books and merchandise featuring the Grand Canyon and Colorado Plateau region.
+Grand Canyon Conservancy is the official nonprofit partner of the park, providing funds that directly support trail restoration, educational programs, wildlife and botanical research, and much more.
+Grand Canyon Conservancy creates award-winning books and merchandise featuring the Grand Canyon and Colorado Plateau region.